-We have audited the financial statements of Qatar Financial Centre Regulatory Authority ("the Regulatory Authority"), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows and notes to the financial statements, including a material accounting policy information.
+We have audited the financial statements of Qatar Financial Centre Regulatory Authority ("the Regulatory Authority"), which comprise the statement of financial position as at December 31, 2024, and the statement of comprehensive income, statement of changes in equity and statement of cash flows and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Regulatory Authority as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS accounting standards).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Regulatory Authority as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) as issued by International Accounting Standards Board (IASB).